alncat/opusDSD/README.md

 - $4 is the output directory used in training
 - $5 is the epoch number you just analyzed
 - $6 is the number of kmeans clusters you used in analysis
+- $7 indicates the version of starfile, only include this when the version of starfile is higher than 3.0

 change to directory ```/work/sp/analyze.16/kmeans16``` to checkout the starfile for images in each cluster.